 BIODIVERSITY IN COMPENSATED HABITATS

 Before building new facilities, environmental impact studies are carried out which collect information on the location's characteristics and how they might be affected and then later the necessary countervailing measures are implemented as identified in the environmental studies.
 By compensating areas, the aim is to improve the state of conservation, the biodiversity of species and habitats in areas affected by the presence of group facilities.
-Actions to improve biodiversity are also carried out, as described in the Biodiversity Reports and in the environmental dimension in the Sustainability Report.
+Actions to improve biodiversity are also carried out, as described in the biodiversity reports and in the environmental dimension in the Sustainability Report [PDF].

 Some of the habitats being compensated are listed below, most of which are from projects that have been under way for several years and that have continued actively in 2018: